Izaiah-M/MySQL/README.md

 # Learning mySQL in detail

-This is my journey to MySQL.
+This is my journey to MySQL.😁